mmowers/reeds-pivot/README.md

     bokeh serve --show \path\to\this\app
     ```
 1. Instructions for using the app are below

-## Running on Orion
-1. Simply log into Orion and visit http://localhost:5006 in chrome (you probably want to bookmark this URL).
-1. Select the app you'd like to run, in this case reeds-pivot (superpivot is the csv pivot chart maker).
-    * Note that both apps are running on the same bokeh server process.
-I simply used this command to start them both:
-      ```
-      bokeh serve --show \path\to\reeds-pivot \path\to\superpivot
-      ```
-      You can do the same locally to launch both apps at once.

 ## Loading ReEDS data
 After starting up the app in a browser window, follow these steps in order to fetch data.